-Workshops aim to give ranchers the tools to know their costs, operate their ranch as a business
+Dec.
+13-14 workshop at Rushville to give ranchers tools to know their costs, operate ranch as business

 For cow-calf producers, UCOP is figured as cost per pound of weaned calf.
 Knowing what it costs to develop a bred heifer, harvest a ton of hay or put a pound of gain on a stocker or a yearling are valuable information as well for the ranch business manager.